IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/simultaneous.md

 ## Evaluation

-### Text-to-Text and Speech-to-Text Tracks

 We will use a very similar system as last year for evaluation.
 The system's performance will be evaluated in two ways:

 * Translation quality: we will use multiple standard metrics: BLEU, TER, and METEOR.
 * Translation latency: we will make use of the recently developed metrics for simultaneous machine translation including average proportion (AP), average lagging (AL) and differentiable average lagging (DAL).

-This year, the evaluation implementation will use [SimulEval](https://github.com/facebookresearch/SimulEval).
-For latency measurement, we will contrast computation aware and non computation aware latency metrics (see this [paper](https://arxiv.org/abs/2007.16193) for how those metrics are defined).
+This year, the evaluation implementation will use the [SimulEval](https://github.com/facebookresearch/SimulEval) toolkit.
+For latency measurement, we will contrast computation aware and non computation aware latency metrics.
+See the [SimulEval description](https://arxiv.org/abs/2007.16193) for how those metrics are defined.
+Note that the definition of average lagging has been modified from the [original definition](https://www.aclweb.org/anthology/P19-1289/) (see section 3.2 in the [SimulEval description](https://arxiv.org/abs/2007.16193)).

-### Text-to-Text Simultaneous Interpretation Track

-Coming soon.

 ## Training and Development Data